Farah strike: Willie Farah's reaction to the strike

-Willie Farah was shocked at the strikes being held at multiple Farah factories, mainly El Paso- his hometown.
-He used several tactics to stop the strike, such as, outdated Texas laws, denial of loans to strikers, and Fortress Farah.

 A couple of weeks after the Farah Strike broke out, Willie Farah obtained a court injunction that stated, "people picketing had to be 50 feet apart."
 This injunction was based on the 1880 Texas law.
 Picketers were being arrested for protesting Farah's company and being fined $4, which was a substantial amount of money to be forced to pay while not receiving wages.
-800-1,000 strikers, mostly women, were arrested, some during midnight raids of their homes.
+800–1,000 strikers, mostly women, were arrested, some during midnight raids of their homes.
 The 1880 Texas law did not hold-up in court, and was later ruled as unconstitutional due to the United States's first amendment's protection of peaceful assembly.

 Willie Farah was on the board of directors at the First National Bank of El Paso and utilized his power to "cut off all loans to strikers," which was another strategy to stop protesters.

 Fortress Farah was the name given to another Farah-scheme to end the strike, "The plants were surrounded with barbed wire and telescopic cameras.
 Plant guards were issued guns and unmuzzled attack dogs."